Race Review: The Lap May 2026

 - 7 min read

 May 2026, the official start of my racing season.
-I took a few months rest after the last ultra in 2025 to reset mentally and also started workign with a new coach in Feb 2026 to get me ready for some new challenges.
+I took a few months rest after the last ultra in 2025 to reset mentally and also started working with a new coach in Feb 2026 to get me ready for some new challenges.

 Fast forward a few months and here we are.
 On the start line for the May edition of the Lap (clockwise loop).
 A challenging but stunning 75km Ultra around lake Windermere in the Lake District and feeling in really good shape.